tchiotludo/akhq/README.md

     * `roles`: Role for current users

 ### Server
-* `kafkahq.server.base-path`: if behind a reverse proxy, path to kafkahq with trailing slash
+* `kafkahq.server.base-path`: if behind a reverse proxy, path to kafkahq with trailing slash (optional).
+Example: kafkahq is behind a reverse proxy with url http://my-server/kafkahq, set base-path: "/kafkahq/".
+Not needed if you're behind a reverse proxy with subdomain http://kafkahq.my-server/

 ### Kafka admin / producer / consumer default properties
 * `kafkahq.clients-defaults.{{admin|producer|consumer}}.properties`: if behind a reverse proxy, path to kafkahq with